juliobits/ANSIBLE/README.md

 # Welcome to the ANSIBLE wiki!

-This repository is about how to configure with ansible network devices as Router, Switches and Firewalls ( CISCO & JUNIPER ) most of all.
+This repository is about how to configure with ansible network devices as Router, Switches and Firewalls ( CISCO & JUNIPER ) most of all

 I hope with this you can learn something about of Infraestructure as code (IAC)

 So i will try to update it when i get some time.